znxftw/dota2-draft/README.md

 Each player gets to select a hero at the start of the game called the 'Drafting Phase'.
 Each hero has it's own advantages and disadvantages.

 There are 115 heroes as of 14-07-2018 in Dota 2 and each hero is countered by and counters certain other heroes in the game.
-The side (Radiant / Dire) may arguably affect the chances of a hero having an advantage and so does the Match Type (e.g. Single Draft matches limit your hero pool)
+The side (Radiant / Dire) may arguably affect the chances of a hero having an advantage.

 The matchmaking system teams up players of roughly equal skill with each other, hence the variance in any other factor affecting the outcome is low.